TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 - New OS version will require the HDPICV program to be run through the Artifice Jailbreak:
   - https://www.youtube.com/watch?v=abB0ZEdQ1rs
 - When the program is run, if any pictures are on the calculator, you will see a list of picture names on the main menu.
-- Press Enter to open an image in full screen.
+- Press Enter to open an image in fullscreen.
 - Press Clear to exit.

 #### Buttons: